Judicial Staff Attorney

 Physical Demands and Work Environment

-The physical demands described here represent those an employee must meet to perform the essential functions of this job.
+The physical demands described here represent those that an employee must meet to perform the essential functions of this job.
 The work environment characteristics described here represent those an employee encounters while performing the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 The normal hours of operation are from 8:30 AM to 4:30 PM, Monday through Friday.
 This position may require some work beyond normal hours, including evenings and weekends.